 The Board has an independent chair, separate from the CEO.
 In addition, all Board committees and committee chairs are independent.

-When we consider adding members to the Allegion Board of Directors, we take into consideration a broad range of factors — including skills, expertise, business and leadership experience, board experience and viewpoints — that would complement the existing Board and contribute to enhancing the quality of its deliberations and decisions, recognizing that our businesses and operations are diverse and global in nature.
+When we consider adding members to the Allegion Board, we take into consideration a broad range of factors — including skills, expertise, business and leadership experience, board experience and viewpoints — that would complement the existing Board and contribute to enhancing the quality of its deliberations and decisions, recognizing that our businesses and operations are diverse and global in nature.

-3 Actual data is collected for production, assembly and distribution facilities and certain warehouses globally.
+2 Actual data is collected for most production, assembly, distribution and warehouse facilities globally.
 For all other facilities, data is estimated based on the assumptions below:

-4 Data associated with activities not related with production, assembly or distribution are excluded.
+3 Data associated with non-routine activities not related with production, assembly or distribution are excluded.

-6 Data associated with the majority of fleet fuel usage has not been included.
+5 Data associated with fleet fuel usage has not been included.

 Our eight values are at the very heart of Allegion and the way we run our business.